Lukas Hradecky: Finland first team

 In January 2010 Hradecky was called to the Finland national football team by Stuart Baxter to face South Korea in a friendly at Málaga, Spain.
 Hradecky was at the bench the whole match.
 He finally made his first team debut on 21 May 2010, when he replaced Jukka Lehtovaara for the second half in a 2–0 away loss against Estonia.
 He played his first UEFA European Championship qualification game on 3 June 2011 when Mixu Paatelainen chose him to the starting line up against San Marino in Serravalle.
 During autumn of 2011 he established himself as a regular in the Finland national team and appeared in the UEFA European Championship qualification matches against Moldova, Netherlands and Sweden.

 Hradecky appeared in three friendly matches during Finland's preparation for 2014 FIFA World Cup qualification.
 He was chosen to starting line up in the first qualification match against France, but remained as a substitute for the rest of the campaign as Niki Mäenpää established himself as the number one choice.

 Hradecky was called up for the UEFA Euro 2020 pre-tournament friendly match against Sweden on 29 May 2021.
 He played in all three international games at the UEFA Euro 2020 tournament.
 Finland was placed 3rd in Group B following a 2–0 defeat to Belgium on 21 June 2021.
 They were subsequently knocked out of the tournament.
 Hradecky was awarded as the tournament's best goalkeeper of the group stage.

+On 7 June 2025, Hradecky marked his 100th international appearance for Finland, in a World Cup qualifying match against the Netherlands.